mridang/traefik-superheader/README.md

 #### Configuring the X-Permitted-Cross-Domain-Policies Header

 This header can be configured by the "x-permitted-cross-domain-policies" header to control the permissible cross-domain policies.

-The valid values with the explanations are as follows:
+The valid values are as follows:

 - `none`: No cross-domain policies are allowed.
 - `master-only`: Only the master policy is allowed.